 -remsh Node

 Starts Erlang with a remote shell connected to Node.

-Requires either -name or -sname to be given.
+If no -name or -sname is given the node will be started using -sname undefined.
 If Node does not contain a hostname, one is automatically taken from -name or -sname